luk036/sphere-n/paper/n-sphere.md

   - Wai-Shing Luk
 bibliography:
   - n-sphere.bib
-title: Low Discrepency Sampling Method on N-dimensional Sphere ...
+title: Low Discrepency Sampling Method on higher dimensional Spheres ...

 ## Abstract

-This paper presents a discussion of the generation of low discrepancy sequences over n-spheres.
-The introduction provides an overview of the importance of low discrepancy sequences in a variety of applications, including numerical integration, optimization, and simulation.
-Subsequently, the paper addresses the desirable properties of samples over an n-sphere, including uniformity, determinism, and incrementality.

-Subsequently, the proposed method for generating low discrepancy sequences over n-sphere is presented, which is based on the van der Corput sequence.
-The paper provides a comprehensive account of the algorithm and its implementation.
-Furthermore, the paper presents the results of numerical experiments conducted to evaluate the performance of the proposed method, including a comparison with randomly generated sequences and other proposed methods.
+This paper presents a discussion of the generation of low discrepancy sampling methods for n-dimensional spheres.
+Low discrepancy sequences are important and have been used in a variety of applications, including numerical integration, optimization, and simulation.
+This paper addresses the desirable properties of samples over an n-sphere, including uniformity, determinism, and incrementality.
+Subsequently, the proposed method for generating low discrepancy sequences over higher dimensional sphere is presented, which is based on the van der Corput sequence.
+We provide a comprehensive account of the algorithm and its implementation.
+Furthermore, the paper presents the results of numerical experiments conducted to evaluate the performance of the proposed method, including a comparison with randomly generated sequences and other proposed methods such as the Hopf coordinate method and the cylindrical coordinate method.

 # Motivation